grafana/explore-traces/docs/sources/investigate/index.md

 ### Use the Breakdown tab

 The **Breakdown** tab highlights attributes that are correlated with the selected metric.
-When you're using **Duration** metrics, **Breakdown** orders attributes by their average duration.
+When you're using **Duration** metrics, **Breakdown** orders the sequence of attributes by their average duration.
-When you select **Rate**, **Breakdown** orders attributes by their rate of requests per second, with errors colored red.
+When you select **Rate**, **Breakdown** orders the sequence of attributes by their rate of requests per second, with errors colored red.

 You can change the **Scope** to show **Resource** or **Span**.

 Using the **Group by** selector, you can group the selected metric by different attributes.
-For example, if you have selected **Errors** as a metric type and then choose the `service.name` attribute, then the displayed results show the number of errors sorted by the `service.name` with the most matches.
+For example, if you have selected **Errors** as a metric type and then choose the `service.name` attribute, the displayed results show the number of errors sorted by the `service.name` with the most matches.

 ![Errors metric showing the **Breakdown** tab without filters](/media/docs/explore-traces/explore-traces-breakdown-errors-v0.9.png)